Skip to main content

 Egypt

-In the narrative «The Destruction of Mankind» (also known as «The Book of the Heavenly Cow»), a similar phrase appears at the beginning of the work: «It happened [in the time of the majesty of] Re, the self-created, after he had become king of men and gods together: Mankind plotted against him, while his majesty had grown old, his bones being silver, his flesh gold, his hair true lapis lazuli.» (2006LichtheimM:2.198).
-There is an authoritative opinion that this myth, «The Destruction of Mankind», is likely a tale of the Middle Kingdom (2006LichtheimM:2:197).
+In Egyptian mythology, a specific physical description of the divine is found in the narrative «The Destruction of Mankind» (also known as «The Book of the Heavenly Cow»).
+The opening of the work states: «It happened [in the time of the majesty of] Re, the self-created, after he had become king of men and gods together: Mankind plotted against him, while his majesty had grown old, his bones being silver, his flesh gold, his hair true lapis lazuli.» (2006LichtheimM:2.198).
+According to scholarly consensus, this myth is likely a tale originating from the Middle Kingdom (2006LichtheimM:2.197).

 7 And it came to pass after these things. that his master's wife cast her eyes upon Joseph; and she said, Lie with me.
 8 But he refused, and said unto his master's wife.
 Behold, my master troubleth himself not about what is with me in the house, and he hath committed all that he hath into my hand;

-Behavioral and Legal Inversion of Adultery.
+Behavioral and Legal Inversion of Adultery

 Both texts describe a narrative situation involving adultery with the wife of a high-ranking official, yet they demonstrate an ethical inversion: in the «Westcar Papyrus», the transgression is committed by mutual consent and entails immediate punishment for both parties, whereas in the biblical text, the hero chooses the path of didactic loyalty to his master.